hongliangl/antrea/docs/feature-gates.md

 ### NodeNetworkPolicy

-`NodeNetworkPolicy` allow users to protect their Kubernetes Nodes.
+`NodeNetworkPolicy` allows users to protect their Kubernetes Nodes.

 #### Requirements for this Feature